Tjstretchalot/ideas/loansbot_rework/LOANSBOT.md

 # LoansBot

+The loansbot will be rewritten in python using pydantic, the RabbitMQ client, and psycopg2 + PyPika.

 The existing LoansBot implementation has the following advantages:

 - Modular "summons" and a sophisticated query parsing and detection system